ucds-vu/knowledge-data-vu/Tutorials/Preliminaries/tutorial-GraphDB.md

 This document presents a short tutorial on how to install and work with GraphDB for the purpose of this course.
 For additional information, please check the [GraphDB documentation](http://graphdb.ontotext.com/documentation/free/quick-start-guide.html).

 ### - *How to install the free edition of GraphDB?*

+There are two ways to install GraphBB on your machine: either by 1) downloading the software and installing it on your device, or 2) by downloading a Docker image and running the software from a container.

+#### Docker Container

+Please follow these steps to run GraphDB from a container:

+1. Download the tar file with the build script [here](https://surfdrive.surf.nl/files/index.php/s/jtoL0nnuox3Jjpv).
+2. Extract the tar file in a new directory with `tar xf myTarFile.tar` or using a tool such as [7zip](https://www.7-zip.org/download.html).
+3. Generate the GraphDB image as described in the supplied README file.
+4. Start the container.

+#### Manual Installation

-Please follow these 5 simple steps to download and install the free edition of GraphDB:
+Please follow these 5 simple steps to download and install GraphDB directly on your machine:

 1. Open <https://ontotext.com/products/graphdb/graphdb-free/> in your browser
 2. Fill in your information and provide a valid email address (e.g. your VU email address)